 The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the Company's independent registered public accounting firm.
-The Audit Committee has appointed PricewaterhouseCoopers LLP ("PwC") to serve as our independent registered public accounting firm for 2016, subject to ratification by stockholders.
+The Audit Committee has appointed PricewaterhouseCoopers LLP ("PwC") to serve as our independent registered public accounting firm for 2017, subject to ratification by stockholders.

 In taking this action, the Audit Committee considered carefully PwC's performance as the Company's independent registered public accounting firm, its independence with respect to the services to be performed and its general reputation for adherence to professional auditing standards.
-A new lead audit partner has been designated, and in conjunction with the mandated rotation of the lead audit partner, the Audit Committee and its Chair were directly involved in this selection.